The Story of Hope Lutheran Church and School

 It became very apparent that more space would soon be needed.
 In 2000 the congregation decided to convert the church balcony into a library so that the space gained could be used for an additional classroom.

 The school continued to experience such tremendous growth that in 2002 two classes began walking two blocks from the school to rented facilities at another local church.
 Thus, another ground breaking ceremony was held October 22, 2002 for a second building, adjacent to the main building, for 4 new classrooms.
 The A-BC District Church Extension Fund again granted a loan of approximately $500,000.00 for construction.
 The building was completed in May 2003 with a dedication service held September 28, 2003.

 The tree of gratitude so prominently displayed in our narthex is a symbol of thanks and gratitude to God for the many blessings he has given us all in our lives.
 The tree recognizes and thanks all those who have provided and continue to provide their financial support toward Hope Lutheran School, an important mission in our congregation and community.

 The school continues to grow with over 230 students in Kindergarten to Grade 10.
-Beginning fall 2012 the main campus will host grades K-7 and Hope High, grades 8-11, will begin in its new home at Riverside Community Church in Port Coquitlam.
-Only one more year to go and the school will be a full K- grade 12, two campus school.
+Beginning fall 2012 the main campus became home for grades K-7 and Hope High, grades 8-11, moved on site at Riverside Community Church in Port Coquitlam.
+Grade 12 was then added the fall of 2013, with the spring of 2014 seeing Hope Lutheran Christian School celebrate it's first graduating class!
 From the beginning God has richly blessed the mission outreach in our school with gifted and dedicated administrative and teaching staff and support staff.